-Results of gamma measurements made by BNI are presented in the confirmatory report (Ref.
+Results of grid point measurements made by BNI are presented in the confirmatory report (Ref.
 4).
 Gamma scans were conducted using a sodium iodide detector in a walk-over scan of the excavated area, and after all contamination was removed measurements were made with a lead-shielded detector at 10-ft intervals.4

-One pressurized ionization chamber (PIC) reading was taken at this property by BNI.
-The results and the location of the reading are presented in the confirmatory report.
+Pressurized ionization chamber (PIC) readings were taken by BNI on the adjoining properties since the contaminated areas were contiguous.
+The results and the locations of these readings are presented in the confirmatory report.

-Gamma exposure rate measurements were made by ORNL at the ground surface and at 1 m above the surface.
-Gamma exposure rates ranged from 5 to 8 μ R/h (microroentgens per hour) and averaged 7 μ R/h both at 1 m and at the surface.
+Gamma exposure rate measurements were made on this property by ORNL at the ground surface and at 1 m above the surface.
+Gamma exposure rates ranged from 5 to 8 μ R/h (microroentgens per hour) and averaged 7 μ R/h at the surface and at 1 m.
+These measurements confirm the BNI results of levels below the DOE guidelines for radiation protection.